 Public Comment Opportunities

-A vital element in ICANN's processes is the opportunity for public comment on each substantial piece of work before it is considered for approval.
-In order to keep the community informed about future public comments, this page provides summary data for topics that are being considered with links to relevant documents that can provide fuller descriptions and background information where applicable.
-The topics and dates presented are offered as informed predictions of when certain forums are expected to be initiated, but should not be relied on as specific date announcements.
+In order to keep the community informed about future public comments proceedings, this page provides high-level descriptions for topics that are under consideration with links to relevant documents that can provide more context where applicable.
+The topics and dates presented are offered as informed predictions of when certain proceedings are expected to open, but should not be relied upon as specific date announcements.

 How Public Comment Works

-If you believe an error has been made in a public comment staff summary report, please send an email to
+If you believe an error has been made in a public comment summary report, please send an email to